 Joint Provostial and Human Resources Guideline on Face Masks

-This Guideline remains in effect as long as the Policy is in effect and is subject to change and to extension at the discretion of the University administration as public health guidance, legal requirements, and understanding about COVID-19 evolve.
+Effective July 1, 2022 the Mask Guideline is no longer in effect.
+This is subject to change at the discretion of the University administration as public health guidance, legal requirements, and understanding about COVID-19 evolve.

-Wearing face masks is required in all indoor University spaces (including University-owned and leased spaces), whether restricted-access or open to the public.
+Wearing face masks is required in all indoor University spaces (including University-owned and leased spaces), whether restricted-access or open to the public, when physical distancing of at least two (2) metres cannot be maintained.
 “Indoor University spaces” are defined in the Policy.
 In leased spaces, occupants may also be subject to the policies and guidelines of the building owner or manager.
-Wearing a mask is also strongly recommended outside when people cannot physically distance more than two metres.
 Unless otherwise noted, these requirements apply regardless of an individual’s COVID-19 vaccination status.

 Face masks are not required, subject to health and safety requirements, public health advice, and legal requirements that pertain to specific factual circumstances, in the following circumstances:

 - When an individual is required to wear personal protective equipment in lieu of a non-medical face mask, as determined by the U of T Environmental Health & Safety office

 - When wearing a face mask would create a risk to the individual related to their work, as determined by the University’s workplace safety guidelines, or would create a health and safety risk to an individual who is not a worker as determined by worksite or activity-specific safety procedures; assessments may be conducted on a case-by-case basis by Environmental Health and Safety

 - When in University residence spaces that are not common areas, such as dorm rooms where the occupants are roommates or suitemates

 - When participating in athletic or fitness activities, playing a musical instrument in a rehearsal or performance, or performing in or rehearsing for an artistic performance (e.g., film, television, or theatrical production or concert)